mccanne/sharkfest/README.md

 The takeaway:
 > Zed is all about _ergonomics_ for _data engineering_.
 > Zed makes it all easier.

-## Zed through the Lense of Brim

-Let's go back to the Brim app and have another look at the UX in light of the Zed data model...

-* drag `tables.zng` into a new data pool
-    * Click on relational queries
-    * Show Zed versions
-    * SQL just a Zed expression: mixture of SQL and Zed
-* Open `demo.pcap` tab
-    * Note lack of column headers
-    * Pivot to `HTTP Requests` query and back
-    * Pivot to `Suricata Alerts` query and back
-* A UX challenge: mixed vs uniform records & shapes
-    * Click on Buggy Zed query
-        * Problem in current app
-        * Not handling unions quite right yet (coming see)
-        * Loss of column headers confusing to users

-Idea: _show "shapes" as icons of diverse records when columns headers go_

-> We believe designing UX for Zed is a rich and interesting area of work.
-> To our knowledge, this idea hasn't really been explored, likely due to the
-> siloed biased amidst existing data models.

 ## The Zed Lake